-European Red Cross/Red Crescent Network for Psychosocial Support
+European Network for Psychosocial Support - What we do

 Psychosocial (PS) activities include all activities that help vulnerable people and groups who experience emotional suffering, so that they are sooner able to rely on their own and their community resources.
 Psychosocial intervention helps the affected population to cope more successfully with hardships they face on the road to recovery or in an ongoing situation.
 PS is a cross-cutting domain that can be found in all interventions from Disaster Prevention & Response to Health & social issues.